maxrdz/Memories/README.md

 ### Running from the source tree

-If you would like to run Album without installing it on your system, you can use `cargo` directly to build and run the source.
+If you would like to run Albums without installing it on your system, you can use `cargo` directly to build and run the source.

 ### Uninstalling